 A field goal before a touchdown is scored worth 3 points but only worth one point after a touchdown (as noted above).

 A team may line up to kick a field goal at any point during the game.
-If the ball is successfully kicked through the uprights, the referee will put his hands in the air signaling the attempt is good.
-3 points will be awarded to the kicking team.
+If the ball is successfully kicked through the uprights, the referee will put his hands in the air, signaling the attempt is good.
+Three points will be awarded to the kicking team.

 These are the two ways that an offense can score points.

-While the defense is trying to prevent the offense from scoring a touchdown or a field goal, they can also score points for their team.
+While the defensive team is trying to prevent the offense from scoring a touchdown or a field goal, they can also score points for their team.

 The defense can intercept the pass from the quarterback anytime the ball is in the air.
 If they successfully catch it, the defense’s offense will come on the field once their defensive player is tackled.

 Teams who like to run the football may have the ball stripped or taken from a defensive player.
-When the ball is on the ground (or taken), the defense can pick it up and score a touchdown.
+When the ball is on the ground (or taken), the defense can pick it up and score a touchdown for six points.
 If they get tackled, then the offense will take the field.

 The defense is awarded 2 points, and the other team will have to kick the ball to them on the kickoff.